ceroytres/ceroytres.github.io/_posts/2020-06-09-neural_ode.md

 $$ h(0) = h_0 $$

 where $h_0$ is the initial condition.
-General ODEs are often impossible to solve for generic $f$.
-Generic ODEs require numerical methods in provide a solution.
+General ODEs are often impossible to solve for generic $f$, and they generally require numerical methods in provide a solution.

 ## Numerical Solutions to ODEs